tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Holy Mother

+_Recharge 11+:_ Cast a summoning spell as a quick action instead of as a standard action, except the summoned creature(s) doesn’t appear until the start of your next turn.

+**Quirk:** Delays making decisions.

+---

+#### Illuminated Seeress

+1/Day

+You knew that the attack was coming . . . you’ve known for days, in fact.
+When you are engaged with an enemy and are targeted by a ranged attack or close attack, change the target of the attack to an enemy engaged with you.

+**Quirk:** Prepares for unlikely events.

+---

 #### Pearl of Chaos

 _Recharge 11+:_ The colors of this oversize pearl shift and swirl.
 Roll for two Psion results on the [high weirdness table](../Classes/Psion#high-weirdness-table) and choose which one takes effect; if you are a Psion, both take effect.